Actuarial science is becoming more and more popular among math-loving students looking for ways to use their skills after college.

 Second, you need to pass a series of 10 actuarial exams that will make you a certified (or fully qualified) actuary.
 These exams take most people between 5 and 10 years to pass.
 Some people never finish.
 But luckily you can start working in entry-level actuarial jobs before you’ve passed all the exams.
 Here’s more info on how actuarial exams work.

 Third, you need technical skills.
-This includes decent knowledge in how to use Excel, as well as programming languages like VBA or Python.
+This includes decent knowledge on how to use Excel, as well as programming languages like VBA or Python.
 These skills can be learned on the job but employers are starting to prefer candidates to have them before being hired.

 Becoming an actuary is a long-term process that takes many years even after school.
 Here’s a detailed explanation of the 8 steps you’d need to take in order to become a fully qualified actuary.

-Is being an actuary a good career for you?
+Is the actuarial career good for you?

 The decision to become an actuary should be taken very seriously.
 Becoming one is a much longer-term commitment than most careers due to the actuarial exams.